Stay warm, stay smart!

 Clean your filters or replace them once a month to increase performance.
 A clean filter is like a breath of fresh air for your furnace.

-If you use gas heat, consider switching to a high-efficiency gas furnace, which can reduce gas use significantly.
+If you use natural gas heat, consider switching to a high-efficiency gas furnace, which can reduce gas use significantly.

 Set your water heater to 120°F. Many are preset at 140°F, which uses more energy than necessary.
 Lowering the temperature is like turning down the heat on your energy bill!